Sellfy Review 2023: How Easy Is It To Create an Online Store?

-Sellfy is a cloud-based ecommerce platform that allows pretty much anyone to create an online store and peddle their wares.
-The company targets one group in particular, namely 'creatives', authors, designers, musicians, or directors, who can sell their creations on Sellfy with relative ease.
+Sellfy* is a cloud-based ecommerce platform that allows pretty much anyone to create an online store.
+The company targets authors, designers, musicians, or directors, who can sell their creations on Sellfy with relative ease.

-In this review, we'll take a look at whether Sellfy is really so hassle-free as it claims to be, and what sets it apart from other, similar, ecommerce platforms.
+In this review, we'll take a look at whether Sellfy is really as hassle-free as it claims to be, and what sets it apart from other, similar, ecommerce platforms.

 Easy to use, especially for beginners